mattmc3/keyboard-tools/README.md

 without administrative access.
 Also, when helping a new Colemak user, this is where I want to send them for helpful advocacy and practice materials.

+## Looking for advice about switching?

+The advice I typically give boils down to [what I state here](advice.md).

 ## CAPSLOCK to Backspace

 On MacOS, you can remap CAPSLOCK to delete (backspace) with this command: